sandeep-kalla/VS-Code-clone-using-React/README.md

 ## Getting Started 🚀

-To start coding, simply visit our website at [Code Playground](https://vs-code-web.onrender.com/).
+To start coding, simply visit our website at [VS Code Web](https://vs-code-web.onrender.com/).
 Choose your preferred language from the dropdown menu, write your code in the editor, and click the "Run Code" button to see the output.

 ## Share Your Creations 🌐